fzi-forschungszentrum-informatik/fzi_robot_interface_proposal/source/introduction/index.rst

     TrajectoryPoint[] points
     IOCommand[] io_commands

-Transparent error codes
+* **Transparent error codes**

-  The action result should cover additional cases relevant only for Cartesian executions such as an IK solver not finding a solution.
+  When trajectory execution fails users should know the reason for that.
+With Cartesian motions additional error sources such as an IK solver not finding a solution are relevant and should therefore be included into the trajectory actio definition.
 This has to be further investigated.